-- The scaling of the graphics can now be calibrated up to a certain degree in order to better compensate for the fact that every console has a slightly different analog behavior.
+- On initial start, the scaling of the graphics can be calibrated up to a certain degree in order to better compensate for the fact that every console has a slightly different analog behavior.

 - The game's graphics use different brightness levels.
-Please adjust the brightness of your console (the potentiometer on the back) so that you have a good contrast (you will see what is meant).
-I found that the usual rule of thumb ("turn brightness up until the dot in the center of the screen appears, then turn it down again until that dot just vanishes") does not give the best results (vectors are too bright to give a good contrast).
-On my consoles, turning down the brightness a bit more works best.
+Please adjust the brightness of your console (the potentiometer on the back) so that you have a good contrast.
+The usual rule of thumb ("turn brightness up until the dot in the center of the screen appears, then turn it down again until that dot just vanishes") does not give the best results (vectors are too bright to give a good contrast).
+Turning down the brightness a bit more works better.